 I’d recommend GSK as an employer because it encourages the mindset of self-development.
 GSK follows the 70–20–10 model of development, where 70% of your time is spent learning through doing, 20% through informal learning and 10% through formal frameworks.
 It is an approach that requires you to be proactive, but it works for me.

 My team gives me detailed feedback on my work; I have a mentor who is tremendously helpful; I have shadowed teams in eight different departments to find out more about what they do; and, among my formal training sessions, I attend conferences.
 One was the GapSummit 2018 conference at the University of Cambridge, which provided an overview of current and future biotechnology trends.
-I have also been selected to represent GSK at the One Young World Summit at The Hague, where Justin Trudeau, Kofi Annan and Emma Watson will speak.
+I was also selected to represent GSK at the One Young World Summit at The Hague, where Justin Trudeau, Kofi Annan and Emma Watson spoke.

 Exclusive content for The UK 300 2018/19.
 Copyright of all material written by TARGETjobs lies solely with GTI Media.